sara-sabr/ITStrategy/_posts/en/2021-12-10-iitb-diagnostic-study.md

 For ESDC, these assessments are often conducted by third parties, outside of government.
 While many of their findings may be valuable, we believe we have the necessary expertise, confidence, and long-term desires to get ourselves involved with continuous improvements and perform internal assessment.

-Our goal was to get a more third dimension view and measurement of the branch's successes and impediments, get a deeper understanding of how director-level teams interact and feel.
+So we initiated the IITB diagnostic study in 2021.
+From July to September we interviewed as many directors as we could with a goal to get a deeper understanding of successes as well as impediments facing IITB teams.
-This time, we wanted to ask directors questions on various topics that would provide insight into how well we care for our employees, and in turn, how well we achieve results.
+We asked directors questions on various topics that would provide insight into how well we care for our employees, and in turn, how well we achieve results.

 ## Introspection